 3.2.4 Antiproton Longitudinal Acceptance.
-Stochastic cooling performance depends critically on the flux of \overline{p} 's injected into the Accumulator and on the particle density per unit of energy spread.
-This density, which is inversely proportional to the longitudinal emittance of the antiprotons, is determined in part by the time spread of the \overline{p} 's at production, as discussed in Chapter 2.
+Stochastic cooling performance depends critically on the flux of \bar{p} 's injected into the Accumulator and on the particle density per unit of energy spread.
+This density, which is inversely proportional to the longitudinal emittance of the antiprotons, is determined in part by the time spread of the \bar{p} 's at production, as discussed in Chapter 2.

-The Debuncher can debunch a total momentum spread of approximately 3% into a momentum spread that can be accommodated by the Accumulator.
+In the Debuncher, a total momentum spread of approximately 3% can be reduced to a momentum spread that can be accommodated by the Accumulator.
 Although a larger momentum spread will result in a larger flux the Accumulator is not able to cool the larger flux.
 The \bar{p} collection and transport system is designed to accept 4% total momentum spread.
 The momentum spread of the \bar{p} 's transported to the Debuncher will be adjusted by collimation in the beam transport.